Did My Medication Cause My Kidney Disease?18th Feb 2022

 Undergoing dialysis and preparing for a kidney transplant is invasive on your life – you may need to go private for your consultations, or require dialysis at home to reduce the impact on your day-to-day life as much as possible.

 Also, you may not want the NHS to treat you if they’re the ones that damaged your kidneys in the first place.

-But the cost of private treatment is not restricted to dialysis and kidney transplant operations.
+But the cost of private treatment is not restricted to consultations and dialysis.
 You will also require associated nursing and/or family care and equipment.
 In some cases you may need to adapt your house to make room for a dialysis machine.

 And even if you decide to stick with the NHS for your care and treatment, compensation for kidney injuries can still be as high as £3 million because of the:

 - severity of the injuries and impact on life

 - pain and suffering caused- physical and mental

 - loss of earnings if you can no longer work (especially if you have a family to support).